Article Summary: Cuyahoga Valley National Park Facts

-Necessities like tools, salt, and gunpowder cost money.
+They had to trade or buy necessities like tools, salt, and gunpowder.
 Many earned cash by raising pigs and growing rye, wheat, and corn and selling them to newer settlers or local soldiers.
-(Source: NPS)

 One of the children of the Western Reserve was a man by the name of Charles Whittlesey.

-He served as an escort for the President-elect Abraham Lincoln, was the assistant quartermaster general for Ohio troops, engineered the defenses for Cincinnati, and fought at the Battles of Shiloh and Fort Donelson.
+In 1861, he enlisted in the Union Army and served as an escort for the President-elect Abraham Lincoln, as assistant quartermaster general for Ohio troops, engineered the defenses for Cincinnati, and fought at the Battles of Shiloh and Fort Donelson.